-3 reasons you need a pharmacy technician certification
+5 Ways you will benefit from a pharmacy technician certification

-If you’ve had your pharm tech job for a few years, you may think you know everything you need to do the job successfully.
-While there’s no doubt about that, you need to look to the future, too, and think about how a promotion can help your retirement plans or what would happen if you suddenly need a new job.
-A certification can help.
+If you’ve had your pharm tech job for a few years, you may think you know everything you need in order to do the job successfully.
+While there’s no doubt about that, you need to look to the future, too, and think about how a promotion could help in the long run.
+If you are just beginning your journey to becoming a pharmacy technician, a certification will prepare you with the knowledge and skills you need to find a job and succeed.
+No matter your position, a certification can help.
 Here’s how:

 Let your boss know what you learned by earning your certification and what you’ll be bringing to the organization in terms of new skills.
 Have you learned new scheduling tricks or patient care ideas?
 Be sure to talk yourself up.

-Certification can generally be completed after through on-the-job-training or by earning a degree, according to the BLS.
+Certification can generally be completed through on-the-job-training or by earning a Certificate, according to the Bureau of Labor Statistics.